MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Users/New-MgUser.md

 ### -LegalAgeGroupClassification
 Used by enterprise applications to determine the legal age group of the user.
 This property is read-only and calculated based on ageGroup and consentProvidedForMinor properties.
-Allowed values: null, MinorWithOutParentalConsent, MinorWithParentalConsent, MinorNoParentalConsentRequired, NotAdult and Adult.
+Allowed values: null, MinorWithOutParentalConsent, MinorWithParentalConsent, MinorNoParentalConsentRequired, NotAdult, and Adult.
 Refer to the legal age group property definitions for further information.
 Returned only on $select.